viv-yanwei/viv-yanwei.github.io/index.md

 - Movie & TV series subtitle translator of ZiMuZuTA
-- Vice-president of CSSA (Chinese Students and Scholars Association) at Dartmouth 2017-2018
+- Vice-president of CSSA (Chinese Students and Scholars Association) at Dartmouth
-- Graduate student liaison of STEPS (Science, Technology and Engineering Policy Society) at Dartmouth 2017-20182017
+- Graduate student liaison of STEPS (Science, Technology and Engineering Policy Society) at Dartmouth
 - Iron Chef Competition presenter & dessert maker & 1st winning team
-- Volunteer at Upper Valley Haven 2016-2018
+- Volunteer at Upper Valley Haven
-- Volunteer at LISTEN thrift store in 2017-2018
+- Volunteer at LISTEN thrift store
 - Board member of OneDartmout
 - Vice-chairman of the Association of Psychological Counselor at USTCS
 - Student assistant at Psychological Counselor of USTC